apache/bookkeeper/site/docs/deployment/dcos.md

   --config=my-bk-dcos-config.json
 ```

+> For a full listing of parameters that you can set for BookKeeper, see the [Configuration](../../reference/config) reference doc.

 You can then fetch the current configuration for BookKeeper at any time using the `package describe` command:

 ```shell